MichaelRumpler/MichaelRumpler.github.io/_posts/2021-03-19-comments-with-staticman.md

       staticman:
         endpoint: "https://<your heroku appname>.herokuapp.com/v2/entry/"

+## Spam protection

+Once your blog is found by google it is only a question of days until you'll get your first spam comment.
+Akismet has a good [description about spam comments](https://docs.akismet.com/general/spam-facts/).

-## reCAPTCHA
+### reCAPTCHA

-Next you need reCAPTCHA.
+The easiest part to introduce is reCAPTCHA.
+It is a service by Google, built in in Minimal Mistakes and everybody knows it from tons of other sites.

 Go ahead and [register here](https://www.google.com/recaptcha/admin).
 I did this in 2018 and registered for v2.
 TBH I don't know if v3 or Enterprise also work.
 I didn't try myself and couldn't find anybody confirming that.
 However, after you registered you get a _Site key_ and a _Secret_.
 The Secret must be [encrypted](https://staticman.net/docs/encryption).

-Both have to inserted in the staticman.yml
+Both have to be inserted in the staticman.yml

 ~~~yml
   reCaptcha: